HyperReap/zcl_mqtt_bridge/README.md

 After connecting ESP32 to electric nwk, you should wait about 1 minute to let the component fully initialize.
 Then after permiting joining devices - using switch 'PermitJoiningReq' - you can start creating your new IoT nwk.

+Missing:

+After disconnecting ESP from power source, all subscriptions made from adding devices(lights and smartplugs) are lost.